 - Break egg into blender jar.
 Add mustard and salt.
 Cover and blend at top speed for 30 seconds or until mixture is thick and foamy.

-- Add lemon juice or vinegar and blend for 10 seconds.
+- Add lime juice and peel, sriracha and cilantro leaves and blend for 10 seconds.
 Uncover the jar and while the blender is at top speed pour oil slowly into the center of the mixture in a very thin stream.
 Sauce will begin to thicken halfway through pouring.
-If it gets too thick add a bit more lemon juice or vinegar.
+If it gets too thick add a bit more lime juice.

 I’m not one for measuring when it comes to cooking, which is why I said to add up to one-fourth a cup of cilantro leaves.
 I just kept piling the leaves into the blender – but I love cilantro.
 I actually didn’t measure any of the ingredients except for the egg, lime juice and oil – everything else I just eyeballed.
 Taste the mayonnaise before serving and adjust the flavors to suit you.
 I loved this mayonnaise so much, I was eating it with a spoon.
 That’s sick, I know.
 But it’s true.